Imoeka1/alx-low_level_programming/0x08-recursion/README.md

-prints a string in revesre
+returns the length of a string